victorwernher/FoodFinder/README.md

 up it will begin navigation.
 Swipe down adds a dislike and prevents that item from showing up in the future.
 We also have a user info page that allows you to view your likes and dislikes and remove them as desired.

+Logging in: If you want to use our test accounts, username: csci567foodfinder@gmail.com and password:#!FF22536 work for both logins.

+Troubleshooting: There might be a problem on the initial login after it asks for permissions.
+If that happens and all that is shown to you is a white screen, then please log out and log back in.